A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Structure Learning from Related Data Sets

-The variational model \eqref{eq:hier_vb} is similar to the original hierarchical MD model \eqref{eq:hier}, but it removes the dependence between $\tXPif$ and $\boldsymbol{\alpha}_i$ thus making it possible to derive an approximation of the marginal likelihood $\Prob(\D \given F, \G)$.
+The variational model \eqref{eq:hier_vb} is similar to the original hierarchical MD model \eqref{eq:hier}, but it removes the dependence between $\tXPif$ and $\bai$ thus making it possible to derive in closed form the variational approximation of the marginal likelihood $\Prob(\D \given F, \G)$.